 A little plug for my own game.
 This is a simple set-collection auction game with a Frankenstein theme.
 It fits in well with the other games on the list: easy to learn, quick to play, lots of replayability.

 Of course, I may be biased, since I designed it.
-This game is available from Reiver Games.
+This game is published by Reiver Games.

 This is a game that plays similarly to Stratego, but it's theme and the special powers each piece possesses elevates the game to another level.
 It makes a tense exciting game of light vs dark, and it plays in a mere 10 to 20 minutes.